ga-wdi-pvd/rails_features_CRD/readme.md

 <p><%= @todo.author %></p>
 ```

-You'll notice here, we're using the `todos` prefix for the index route in the `link_to`
+You'll notice here, we're using the `todos` prefix for the index route in the `link_to`.
+It's very important we're very exact when we write the path in a `link_to` helper.
+One 's' can change the route completely.

+Awesome!
+We now have a fully fledged index and show feature for our application.

+## The Show Feature: You do - Tunr

+- Create a show feature for each artist.
+- Make sure the show feature links to the index of artists.
+- Change existing routes to leverage `resources`.